Gamekeeper filmed by RSPB shooting bird of prey

 Mr Moir said: "He is deeply shameful of what he has done.
 He has brought the estate into disrepute and has now resigned.

 "His firearms certificate is likely to be revoked as a result of this conviction.
 He should have been shooting pigeons and crows that day.
-Ferral pigeons are a problem on the estate.
+Feral pigeons are a problem on the estate.

 "However, the sparrowhawk flew over and there was a rush of blood.
 He says it was a stupid thing to do."